aerohit/dp/README.md

 ## Design Principles:

-Sample code from the HeadFirst series.
+Practice code from the book Head First Design Principles.

 ### Chapter 1 - The strategy pattern